 Iroduku: The World In Colors (P.A.
 Works)

-I honestly don’t understand why out of the three anime series that PA Works produced this year, their worst one was the show that ended up getting big.
+I honestly don’t understand why out of the three anime series that PA Works produced this year, their worst one was the show that ended up getting big (correction: Uma Musume was actually a huge hit in Japan).
 And like Magical Girl Site, this was barely popular as is.
 Man this studio struggles when it doesn’t have someone prolific like Tsutomu Mizushima, Jun Maeda, or Mari Okada to carry it.

 You know, I’ve gained a grudging respect for popular anime that fans love to cosplay like Sword Art Online, Monster Musume, Juuni Taisen, and so on and so forth.
 If it’s allowing people to celebrate their nerdiness in creative picture-worthy ways, then it’s at least doing more good for the world than our own government after all.
 But I still don’t understand why Overlord, an anime that has not gone anywhere since the first episode of the first freaking season, still retains its popularity and acclaim with fans after delivering the animated equivalent of post-Season 2 Dexter to the world.
 The show doesn’t even look good.